bytedeco/javacpp-presets/README.txt

 Once everything installed, simply execute
 {{{
-$ mvn install --projects ffmpeg,libdc1394,libfreenect,videoinput,artoolkitplus,distribution
+$ mvn install --projects opencv,ffmpeg,libdc1394,libfreenect,videoinput,artoolkitplus,distribution
 }}}
 in the root directory, by specifying only the desired child modules in the command.
 Please refer to the comments inside the parent `pom.xml` file for further details.

 ==Quick Start==
-Simply put all the desired JAR files (`ffmpeg*.jar`, `libdc1394*.jar`, `libfreenect*.jar`, `videoinput*.jar`, and `artoolkitplus*.jar`), in addition to `javacpp.jar`, somewhere in your CLASSPATH, or point your `pom.xml` file to the Maven repository http://maven2.javacpp.googlecode.com/git/, when the binary files are present.
+Simply put all the desired JAR files (`opencv*.jar`, `ffmpeg*.jar`, `libdc1394*.jar`, `libfreenect*.jar`, `videoinput*.jar`, and `artoolkitplus*.jar`), in addition to `javacpp.jar`, somewhere in your CLASSPATH, or point your `pom.xml` file to the Maven repository http://maven2.javacpp.googlecode.com/git/, when the binary files are present.
 Here are some more specific instructions for common cases:

 NetBeans (Java SE 6 or 7):
  # In the Projects window, right-click the Libraries node of your project, and select "Add JAR/Folder...".